DTE Energy Mobile App Development

 A decade of mobile utility innovation

-Detroit Labs partnered with DTE Energy, Michigan’s largest utility, across more than a decade of mobile product development.
-This case study captures two major initiatives as well as the steady stream of enhancements, platform updates, and customer-driven improvements delivered in between.
-Together, these efforts helped more than 2.2 million customers report power outages, track restorations, manage energy usage, and pay bills—all in real time.
+Detroit Labs partnered with DTE Energy, Michigan's largest utility, across more than a decade of mobile product development.
+This case study captures two major initiatives and the steady work delivered in between: platform updates, feature expansions, and customer-driven improvements.
+Together, these efforts helped more than 2.2 million customers report outages, track restorations, manage energy usage, and pay bills in real time.
+The industry is utilities.
+The challenges are familiar ones: scaling a product over time, navigating major rebuilds, and maintaining quality through years of change.
+They show up in every sector.

 The Challenge

 The challenges evolved over time.
-In the beginning, DTE needed an efficient way to handle outages and support overwhelmed call centers.
-As the app matured, new challenges emerged around billing, usage transparency, and system scalability.
+Early on, DTE needed a faster way to handle outages and relieve overwhelmed call centers.
+As the app grew, new problems emerged: billing workflows, usage transparency, and the demands of a platform serving millions of customers.

 The Vision